connorpower/Horizon/README.md

 ## Versioning

-We use [Semantical Versioning](http://semver.org/).
+We use [Semantic Versioning](http://semver.org/).
 For the versions available, see the [tags on this repository](https://github.com/connorpower/Horizon/tags).

 ## Authors